-Thinking of upgrading to a new laptop?
-While the MacBook remains the most popular option (and for plenty of good reasons), if it’s an elevated Windows experience you’re after, look no further than HP.
-The company has come up with some of the best and most acclaimed laptops in the market, from the business-suited EliteBook Series to the premium 2-in-1 Spectre line.
+Thinking of upgrading with a laptop deal?
+While the MacBook sales remain as one of the most popular options (and for plenty of good reasons), if it’s an elevated Windows experience you’re after, look no further than HP.
+The company has come up with some of the best laptops on the market, from the business-suited EliteBook Series to the premium 2-in-1 Spectre line.
 Right now, HP lets you save as much as $1,073 when you get the HP Spectre x360 13 and the HP Elite x2 1013 G3 on its official website.
 These are incredible deals — part of HP’s Red Tag Sale — that you won’t want to miss.

 HP SPECTRE x360 13 – $900, was $1,400

 The HP Spectre x360 13 is one of the rare electronic devices we’ve reviewed that has earned a perfect 5-out-of-5-star rating and the coveted Digital Trends Editors’ Choice stamp of approval.
 It has a lot going for it.
 First is how incredible it looks, like a fine jewel in a sea of gray blandness (well, except for the leather-bound Folio of course).
 HP has nicknamed the Spectre x360 the “gem-cut” model, and we can definitely see why.
 Every facet has been shaped to reflect light from as many angles as possible.
 Trust us when we say that Spectre x360 is one gobsmackingly beautiful laptop.
 It’s also pretty sturdy, with zero flexing on the keyboard and chassis unless you put your back into it.
 HP also made sure to equip the Spectre x360 with some of the best security features.
 You can log in via Windows 10 Hello, an infrared camera for facial recognition or the fingerprint scanner, which can be found on the side to the keyboard deck.
 They both work seamlessly.